mpetason/vcluster_101/vCluster-101/step2/text.md

 # Deploy a vCluster

-Let's start out by getting our bearings about where we are.
-We're on the host cluster and we are using the host cluster kubernetes context.
-We can see this by running kubectx:

-`kubectx`{{exec}}
+As you can see from the previous kubectx command we are using the context:

 The context will be kubernetes-admin@kubernetes.